· David Cruz · Schools & Compliance · 12 min read

 | Protects | Education records | Protected health information (PHI) |

-| Student records in schools | Yes - primary law | No - explicitly excluded |
+| Student records in schools | Yes - primary law | No - education records excluded from PHI |

 | Consent required for disclosure | Yes, with exceptions | Yes, with exceptions |